aahnik/wappdriver/README.md

 __I run the tests on a regular basis and manually update the feature badges__ at the top of this README, to indicate whether that particular feature is successfully working or not.

 If you find that any of the features is not working as expected, _feel free to create an issue_.
-Nonetheless, you could easily *clone this repo* and **run the tests locally** after configuring the variables in `testConfig.yml` file inside `tests` directory.
+Nonetheless, you could easily *clone this repo* and **run the tests locally** after configuring the variables in `testConfig.yml` file inside `test_wappdriver` directory.
 To learn how to run tests [click here]().